Consequences of a Hit-and-Run Accident

 • Your driver's license will almost certainly be suspended or revoked if you commit a hit and run, and your car insurance policy might even be canceled.

-What Is a Hit and Run Car Accident?
+What Is a Hit-and-Run Car Accident?

-Generally speaking, a hit and run occurs when you're involved in a car accident (either with a pedestrian, another car, or a fixed object) and then leaving the scene without stopping to identify yourself or render aid to anyone who might need assistance.
+Generally speaking, a hit and run occurs when you're involved in a car accident (either with a pedestrian, another car, or a fixed object) and then leave the scene without stopping to identify yourself or render aid to anyone who might need assistance.
 At least a few states also include in the definition of "hit and run" any collision with an animal.

-In most states it doesn't matter whether you caused the car accident or not.
+In most states, it doesn't matter whether you caused the car accident or not.
 The act is committed simply by leaving the scene.
 If you must leave the scene of an accident to access emergency assistance—by leaving a rural cell phone "dead area" to get a signal, for example—most states do not consider that to be a hit and run, as long as you return immediately to the accident scene.

 Most states do not require that the hit and run occur on a highway or public road.
 Many states extend hit-and-run laws to cover parking lot collisions.
 For example, if you back into an unoccupied car in a parking lot and fail to leave a note with your contact information on the windshield, the laws of many states treat this as a hit and run.